 #Jobs #Entrepreneurs #Freelancing #SustainableCareers #V.I.P.S.

-You have been looking for a job.
-The job searches have been grueling and the rejections painful.
-The days turn into months and months turn into years, yet you are still unemployed.
-Maybe it’s time to explore a sustainable career option, perhaps self-employment is your destiny.
 The world of work is transforming from an ecosystem in which workers seek long-term or permanent employment to sustainable career paths, informal employment, micro- entrepreneurship, freelancing, and self-employment.
 It is now not uncommon for individuals to venture into a business completely unrelated to their field, e.g. an engineer opening a restaurant.
 A common reason for corporate workers who were once formally employed to enter the entrepreneurial world is as a result of a business that is no longer sustainable due to economic stagnation, and other factors.
 For some, corporate jobs are the polar opposite of their personality, values, interests, and work style.
 Whatever the circumstances that leads you on the “sustainable career path” it is important to consider the type of personal growth you are looking for, along with the financial gains and mental well being in the workplace.